 Wildflower Walking in Lakes Basin os the Northern Sierra, by Toni Fauver and Marion Steinbach.
 Available at SF Field Campus.

 Living Wild: Gardening, Cooking and Healing with Native Plants of the Sierra Nevada, by Alicia Funk.
-Available from Amazon or at SF Field Campus.
+Available from Amazon.

 Medicinal Plants of the Mountain West, by Michael Moore.
 Available from Amazon.